schorschii/OCO-Server/docs/Agent-API.md

 # General
-This document describes the JSON-REST-API for the OCO agent provided by the OCO server.
+This document describes the JSON-REST and package download API for the OCO agent provided by the OCO server.
 By implementing this protocol you can create your own agents.

 # The JSON-RPC Package
 A valid JSON-RPC request is sent via HTTP(S) with the HTTP header `Content-Type: application/json` to the API endpoint `api-agent.php`.